vmware/vmware-aria-operations-integration-sdk/doc/adding_to_an_adapter.md

 # database2 and database1 both have the same relationship with respect to the instance object after these calls
 ```

 > Important: Relationships must not have cycles.
+A cycle happens when an object's relationships are structured in such a way that it is its own descendant (or ancestor).
 For example, object1 `parentOf` object2, object2 `parentOf` object3, object3 `parentOf` object1 creates a cycle.
+Care should be taken to avoid these, as they can adversely affect vROps' analytics calculations.

 > ![Result of the above code](adding_relationships.png)
 >